mu-opensource/Morpx-docs-en/MUVS3/MUVS3_Arduino/MUVS3_Arduino_Guide.md

 (3) Change the UART address of MU sensor by resetting Address Switch.
 Both switches are downwards and the address is 0x60 on default.
 (Changing this setting is not recommended)

-*Arduino cannot send messages to PC when MuVisionSensor is running in hardware serial mode, due to a communication conflict.*
+*Arduino UNO cannot send messages to PC when MuVisionSensor is running in hardware serial mode, due to a communication conflict.*

 ## AT Command Mode (For firmware after V1.1.5)